How can an Umbrella Company Help with Contracting in Thailand?

 How to File Taxes in Thailand as a Contractor

 Anyone who has taxable income must register for a Tax ID number (before earning the income) at the Revenue Office by presenting their passport or ID card.
 The process for filing your tax return involves:

 Step 1: Determine the relevant form to submit.
-The forms may be found here.
+The forms may be found here(link is external).

 Step 2: Collect the required documents.
 This usually includes:

 Your 13 digit taxpayer ID (and your spouse’s taxpayer ID if you are filing jointly).

 Spouse’s passport number.

 Withholding tax certificates.